 The ethical landscape of the international volunteering industry is complex.
 It’s a twisting network of ideologies, methodologies, and different approaches to development and aid.
 It’s also the cornerstone of any discussion on volunteering.
 There’s an automatic trope in the West that volunteering is inherently “good.”
 This is sold by the media, by colleges, and by the shining faces posing in developing communities while they “do good” and share it on social media.

 As the industry becomes more culturally entrenched in the rite of passage for Western twenty-somethings, it’s increasingly important for every new volunteer to critically examine the ethical implications of volunteering in disadvantaged communities.
-Although all volunteering projects — domestic and abroad — come with the issues discussed in this post, it’s a particular issue in international volunteering.
+Although all volunteering projects—domestic and abroad—come with the issues discussed in this post, it’s an issue particularly prominent in international volunteering.
 Once travelers leave their home community, there is a culture clash, a values clash, and a chasm between the volunteer’s understanding of local systems and the reality in each new place.

 Most recently, I heard this explained as the reductive seduction of other people’s problems.
 It’s a catchy way to explain an idea that haunts much of the volunteering industry.
-At the core, it’s the idea that foreigners (and not just those with the White Savior Complex, but anyone looking to solve the development problems outside of their home community and home culture) believe that the problems in other countries are easily solvable.
-It’s easier to see the complexity in our own systems — gun violence and incarceration are rooted in American culture and history.
-Then we look at something like rural hunger in Asia, water access in Africa, educating girls in the Middle East — and believe that it’s an easy fix if only someone was working on the solution.
+At the core, it’s the idea that foreigners (and not just those with the White Savior Complex, but anyone looking to solve the development problems outside of their home community and home culture) believe that problems in other countries are easily solvable.
+It’s easier to see the complexity in our own systems—gun violence and incarceration are deeply entrenched in American culture and have tangled historic implications not easily disentangled.
+Then we look at something like rural hunger in Asia, water access in Africa, educating girls in the Middle East—and believe that it’s an easy fix if only someone was working on the solution.
 They just need a better water pump.
 Mosquito nets will solve the malaria problem.
-And lack of regulation and government in many developing economies perpetuates these myths, easily allowing 20-something foreigners to found orphanages Nepal, distribute faulty power-generating soccer balls in Mexico… the list is long.
+And lack of regulation and government in many developing economies perpetuates these myths, easily allowing 20-something foreigners to found orphanages Nepal, distribute faulty power-generating soccer balls in Mexico … the list is long.

 Believing a complex social, environmental, or cultural issue is simple is a dangerous mental tour for anyone, but especially those planning an international volunteer trip.
 It’s not only naïve, but it’s potentially harmful for everyone involved.
 Any volunteer hoping to take part in the multi-billion dollar voluntourism industry first needs to pause and reflect.
 Not only about reducing the complex issues down to the simple, but also on the entire ethics and psychology of how volunteering impacts those living in these international communities.

-Because while it’s one thing to take an internal reflection, it’s even harder when you start looking at the volunteer organizations all over the world.
+Because while it’s one thing to take on an internal reflection, it’s even harder when you start looking at the volunteer organizations all over the world.
 Ethical volunteering is a complex issue and one not understood in a single post.
-Instead, use series of articles and resources on this website to form a better understanding of the complex ethics of the international development and aid industries.
+Instead, use the articles and resources on this website to form a better understanding of the complex ethics of the international development and aid industries.

 Not all organizations are doing good work.

-The title of NGO, non-profit, or human rights organization — none of these labels actually guarantee that the projects are using sound development ethics and implementation.
+Let’s get that out of the way straight off.
+The title of NGO, non-profit, or human rights organization—none of these labels actually guarantee that the projects are using sound development ethics and implementation.
 Understand that some organizations may truly believe that they are coming from a positive place of giving and help, when in fact they are not.
 Or they are doing some good work, but it’s complex and there is harm too.
 Organizations must consider the needs of the community and the long-term impact of voluntourism on the local ecosystem and on those people affected both directly and indirectly by volunteering efforts.
 If the local voices are not are not fully included in the volunteer process, nor in the project planning, then there are serious ethical issues with how that project is ethically and practically impacting the issues they are addressing.
 I’ve seen projects take every care with the human rights situation, but pay little attention to the project’s exploitation of local natural resources.

 In the worst case scenarios, there’s not even the guise of naiveté, and an organization is simply skilled at masking profit-driving motivations and aren’t much concerned about culturally sustainable development.